 User ExperienceThe design of user interfaces and other user experiences.

 Visual DesignThe design of visual things such as posters.

-ArtArt is the creation of things with aesthetic value without commercial constraint.Craft is the creation of physical value by hand.Knowledge that is specific to a domain such as a science or industry.Highly specific knowledge such as a salesperson who knows about a customer's internal politics related to their purchase decisions.
+ArtArt is the creation of things with aesthetic value without commercial constraint.Craft is the creation of physical value by hand.specific knowledge such as a salesperson who knows about a customer's internal politics related to their purchase decisions.

 Design ThinkingA talent for applying design to solve problems and make decisions.

 Systems ThinkingSystems thinking is the ability to fully model the end-to-end impact of things to develop elegant solutions to complex problems.

 TeachingA talent for developing the competencies of others.